FOTI is a think tank dedicated to building a prosperous and fair European future that harnesses the power of technology.

 Taylor Gese is FOTI’s UK Advocacy Lead.

-She began her career at Human Rights Watch on the organisation’s public advocacy and outreach teams.
-Taylor then transitioned to Purpose, where she helped develop the organisation’s portfolio on tech harms and digital threats to democracy.
+Taylor began her career at Human Rights Watch, working on public advocacy and outreach, and then at Purpose, where she helped develop the organisation’s portfolio on tech harms and digital threats to democracy.
 As an independent consultant, she has provided strategic insights and project leadership to leading philanthropies and campaign organisations working on tech accountability.

 Sherif